How Do Commercial Fertilizers Work?

-Commercial fertilizer boosters, like BioWash, are products that make fertilizers work more efficiently and effectively, the goal being to achieve better crop yield while reducing the amount of chemical fertilizers needed.
+Commercial fertilizer boosters, like BioWash, are products that make fertilizers work more efficiently and effectively, the goal being to achieve better crop yield while reducing the number of chemical fertilizers needed.
 This reduces costs and the negative impacts of commercial fertilizer overuse.

 How BioWash Helps You

 Plants, like humans and animals, are electro-magnetic and are therefore governed by Periodic Law.
 BioWash is comprised of exceptionally tiny particles called “colloidal micelles.”
-Each micelle carries a negative electro-magnetic charge that is capable of attracting, holding and exchanging positively charged particles (cations) of magnesium, calcium, carbon, trace minerals and other nutrients in a manner that allows roots to more easily absorb them.
+Each micelle carries a negative electro-magnetic charge that is capable of attracting, holding and exchanging positively charged particles (cations) of magnesium, calcium, carbon, trace minerals, and other nutrients in a manner that allows roots to more easily absorb them.
 Easier absorption = better utilization of nutrients = better growth and yield = higher profits.